Zero-Waste Cooking: Turning Peels and Scraps into Autumn Dishes

 Winter Recycling 2025: 10 Simple Ways to Cut Waste at Home

 When winter arrives, we spend more time indoors — and that often means more packaging, food scraps, and waste.
-But cutting down on winter waste is easier than you think.
-Here are ten practical ways to enjoy a cozy, sustainable, low-waste season.
+France's loi AGEC has tightened sorting rules every year since 2024 (bio-waste mandatory at source, expanded plastic-packaging consigne, glitter ban on wrapping in 2025), and household incinerators are paying penalty rates on residual waste.
+Cutting down on winter waste is easier than you think.
+Here are ten practical ways to enjoy a cosy, sustainable, low-waste season.

 Reuse before recycle: how Europeans are giving everyday objects a second life

 Before even thinking about recycling, real waste reduction starts with one habit: reusing.
 Across Europe, millions of households are giving new life to worn or forgotten objects — not out of nostalgia, but out of common sense.
-From jars to furniture to clothes, almost anything can find a second purpose with a bit of creativity and care.
+France's loi AGEC and the EU Right to Repair (in force March 2026) are accelerating the trend: from jars and furniture to clothes and small electronics, almost anything can find a second purpose with a bit of creativity, the right local infrastructure, and a small repair bonus.

 Goodbye single-use plastic: where does Europe stand in 2025?